Idle, West Yorkshire: Geography

 The borders between the village and its neighbouring areas are not particularly well defined, but there are three distinct areas in the village: the mainly working class area of Thorpe Edge to the south east of the village; the middle class area, centred on the main roads of Highfield Road and Town Lane, west of the village; and the middle class area centred on the main road of Leeds Road, east of the village.

 To the extreme west of the village, immediately on the border with the area of Wrose, is the mostly rural Idle Moor.

 This is a particularly hilly area of the village and provides views over the River Aire valley towards Shipley and Baildon.

 The village centre consists of a small village green, around which are various shops, banks, a pubs and eateries.

 In the area leading away from the village centre towards Leeds Road, there is a recreational area including football fields, tennis courts, a bowling green and a children's play area.

 This is known locally as the Idle Rec.

 Idle and The Green is a conservation area.

 Governance

-Idle was a chapelry in the ancient parish of Calverley in the West Riding of Yorkshire.
+Idle was a township and chapelry in the ancient parish of Calverley in the West Riding of Yorkshire.
 In 1866 it became a separate civil parish, and in 1894 briefly an urban district, but in 1899 it was included in Bradford when it became a city.
+In 1951 the parish had a population of 10,516.

 Today the village is located in the ward of Idle and Thackley.

-The village is also located in the newly created parliamentary constituency of Bradford East, and the former constituency of Bradford North.
+The village is also located in the newly created parliamentary constituency of Bradford East, a successor seat to the Bradford North constituency which was originally created for the 1918 general election, with the new Bradford East seat being created in 2010 with minor changes proposed in 2023 for the 2024 general election.

+Idle has historically not had an official twin town or village, however, Shipley historically made twin town associations with the German town of Hamm during the 1970s, with representatives from Hamm visiting Idle, Shipley & the rest of Bradford in the during the 1970s & 1980s.
+There are currently no plans to officiate a sister or twin village for Idle.